antrea-io/antrea/docs/service-loadbalancer.md

 ### Issue with Antrea Egress

-The current implementation of Antrea Egress does not work with the `strictARP` configuration of `kube-proxy`.
+If you are using Antrea v1.7.0 or later, please ignore the issue.
+The previous implementation of Antrea Egress before v1.7.0 does not work with the `strictARP` configuration of `kube-proxy`.
 It means Antrea Egress cannot work together with Service external IP management or MetalLB layer 2 mode, when `kube-proxy` IPVS is used.
-We assume this issue will be fixed in a near future Antrea version.
+This issue was fixed in Antrea v1.7.0.